MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md

 ### Accessibility improvements across modern UX
 <a name="aiamu"> </a>

-SharePoint Server Subscription Edition includes a variety of accessibility improvements to the modern UX to ensure that all users can be productive with SharePoint.
+SharePoint Server Subscription Edition includes various accessibility improvements to the modern UX to ensure that all users can be productive with SharePoint.

 ### Image and document thumbnails in document libraries and picture libraries
 <a name="idt"> </a>